bradsaav/MovieDatabase/README.md

  > Authors: [Adelric Low](https://github.com/AMinus24), [Bradly Saavedra](https://github.com/bradsaav), [Dion Ngo](https://github.com/dngo2401), and [Nathaniel Morales](https://github.com/nathanielmor)

 ## Project Description
 > * This **project** is a movie database/recommender.
 The user will input movies that they have previously watched by adding them into a database of movies, and record the data of the movie.
+The user will need to find data from online to input the movie such as the movie name, genre, directors, and length.
 The user will also be able to select a movie in the database and view details such as the name, year, rating, genre, director, and the acting cast that other users or themselves have provided.
-The user is recommended movies by filtering what they like such as their favorite actors/actresses, genres, or directors.
-They can also search for a specific movie that is in the database.
+The user is recommended movies based on different filtering systems allowing them to find recommendatiosn through their favorite actors/actresses, genres, or directors.
+They can also search to see if a specific movie is in our database.
 >
 > * This project is **interesting** to us because it seems like a practical application for movie watchers to decide on what they want to view next.
 >